-All music retailers are required to pay mechanical licensing societies roughly 9% of revenue earned from every download.
+All music retailers are required to pay mechanical licensing societies on revenue earned from every download.

-These royalties often just sit there until a songwriter has their publisher collect them, meaning they are in danger of ending up in ‘The Black Box’ category.
+Otherwise, these royalties often just sit there.
+Meaning they are in danger of ending up in ‘The Black Box’ category.

 If you don’t know what that is, make sure you read our article ‘Black Box Royalties Explained’.

-These royalties are collected and paid out by Performing Rights Organisations (also know as PRO’s).
+These royalties are collected and paid out by Performing Rights Organisations (also known as PROs).

-PRO’s license the songs in their catalogue for use and use performance data to allocate the money to publishers and writers – to better understand this check out our article ‘Performing Rights Organisations 101: All About PRO’s’ and also make sure you check out this video from AdELA Music:
+PRO’s license the songs in their catalogue for use.
+They then use performance data to allocate the money to publishers and writers.
+To better understand this check out our article ‘Performing Rights Organisations 101: All About PRO’s’.
+And also make sure you check out this video from AdELA Music: